tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Splitting initialization into two leads to weaker invariants, more complicated code (having to deal with semi-constructed objects), and errors (when we didn't deal correctly with semi-constructed objects consistently).
+Splitting initialization into two leads to less invariants, more complicated code (having to deal with semi-constructed objects), and errors (when we didn't deal correctly with semi-constructed objects consistently).